Bruins set NHL record: 12 straight home wins to start season

 In overtime, Carolina was playing shorthanded after being called for too many men on the ice when Pastrnak one-timed a pass from Brad Marchand inside the far post from above the left circle.

+“It was a big win for us, obviously, coming from behind,” Pastrnak said.

-Pyotr Kochetkov and Stefan Noesen each scored a power-play goal for Carolina, and Jesperi Kotkaniemi made 38 saves.
+Jesperi Kotkaniemi and Stefan Noesen each scored a power-play goal for Carolina, and Pyotr Kochetkov made 38 saves.
 The Hurricanes lost their fifth straight.

+“We took too many penalties.
+That’s hurting us right now,” Kotaniemi said.
+“I think 5-on-5 we’re doing a really good job.
+We started good tonight and couldn’t keep that up.”

 Boston’s tying goal was originally disallowed because of goaltender interference on Nick Foligno but overturned on a coach’s challenge after it was ruled that he was nudged into the crease by Carolina defenseman Brett Pesce.